-As part of the government’s national curriculum, our Year 10 students will be involved in a Work Experience Placement from Monday 17 July to Friday 21 July 2017.
+As part of the government’s national curriculum, our Year 10 students will be involved in a Work Experience Placementduring the last week of the summer term.

 To ensure an enjoyable and successful placement it is important that students identify the nature of the work they would like to discover.

 In previous years, most students have contacted an employer themselves.
 Many companies and organisations prefer this, they feel the student has shown both interest and initiative.
 In the majority of cases our students have had a very rewarding and enjoyable work experience placement and most employers speak highly of the contribution made by our students.

 In the past, placements have been arranged in:-

 Most companies will only take 1 student per week, and the Stafford high schools all choose a different week to organise work experience.
 However, as you can imagine, many companies are approached for work experience placements many times during the year so it is important for students to make contact with an employer as soon as possible.

 Students can really go anywhere for their placement, although we must consider safety, transport arrangements and availability.
 Once a student has secured their own placement, they must supply the school with a name and address as we will need to write to the company/organisation to confirm the arrangements and to ensure that the necessary insurance is in place.
 Employers accepting a student on work experience need to have Public Liability and Employers Liability insurance.
 For the majority of companies this is standard practice, but some sole traders, who do not employ anyone else, may not have this insurance.